What is Student Advocacy and Support?

 How do I contact Student Advocacy?

-Located in room 2W31 of the Memorial Student Center, the Office of Advocacy and Success is open from 8:30 a.m. to 4:30 p.m.
-Walk-in visits are welcome, or you may contact Michelle Biggs, Student Advocate and Success Specialist, for an individual appointment.
+Located in room 2W31 of the Memorial Student Center, the Office of Advocacy and Support is open from 8:30 a.m. to 4:30 p.m.
+Walk-in visits are welcome, or you may contact Michelle Biggs, Assistant Dean of Advocacy & Support.

 Michelle Biggs, Student Advocate